With a base of hearty vegetables and spicy Italian vegan sausages, this Vegan Pizza Soup is a delicious meal for anytime of year.

 This Vegan Pizza Soup caused me to buy my first batch of vegan sausage and I was so shocked with how amazing the Field Roast Italian Sausages were.
 They are so flavorful and are made with fairly simple ingredients.
 Plus, the fact that they are Italian flavored makes them perfect for this Vegan Pizza Soup.

 I’d love to know if you guys give this recipe a try!
 We love it with fresh sour dough and Brett often adds vegan cheese on top.
-If you end up giving this Vegan Pizza Soup a try, I’d love to know your thoughts in the comments.
+If you end up giving this Vegan Pizza Soup a try, I’d love to know your thoughts by rating the recipe and leaving a review in the recipe card!
 You could also take a photo and tag @theconscientiouseater on Instagram so I can see your photo!

 - 1 small onion, diced